notelijah05/sandbox-fivem-autlaaw/readme.md

 ![Logo](https://i.ibb.co/Tm01NWq/banner.png)

-# Sandbox RP
+# Sandbox RP Framework

 This is a heavily modified version of the Mythic Framework for Sandbox RP.
-It uses a custom component-based system, with all UIs built in React.
+It used to have  a custom component-based system - but now its using a fully custom exports system written from the bottom up with major improvements to make the framework run better, with all UIs built in React.
 This codebase is released with full permissions from the original Mythic Framework authors, Alzar & Dr. Nick.

 ---